travis-ci/docs-travis-ci-com/user/environment-variables.md

 * `TRAVIS_PULL_REQUEST`: The pull request number if the current job is a pull request, "false" if it's not a pull request.
-* `TRAVIS_PULL_REQUEST_BRANCH`: If the current job is a pull request, the name of the branch from which the PR orginated. `""` if the current job is a push build.
+* `TRAVIS_PULL_REQUEST_BRANCH`: If the current job is a pull request, the name of the branch from which the PR originated. `""` if the current job is a push build.
 * `TRAVIS_PULL_REQUEST_SHA`: If the current job is a pull request, the commit SHA of the HEAD commit of the PR.